Pierre Laval: First Laval government

 Besides Briand, André Maginot, Pierre-Étienne Flandin and Paul Reynaud, Laval brought in as his advisors, friends such as Maurice Foulon from Aubervilliers and Pierre Cathala.
 Laval had known Cathala in Bayonne, and Cathala had worked in Laval's Labour Ministry.
 Cathala began as Under-Secretary of the Interior and was appointed as Minister of the Interior in January 1932.
 Blaise Diagne of Senegal, the first African deputy, had been elected to the National Assembly at the same time as Laval in 1914.
 Laval invited Diagne to join his cabinet as Under-Secretary to the Colonies.
 Diagne was the first Black African appointed to a cabinet position in a French government.
 Laval also called on financial experts such as Jacques Rueff, Charles Rist and Adéodat Boissard.
 André François-Poncet was appointed as Laval's Under-Secretary and then as ambassador to Germany.
 Laval's government included an economist, Claude-Joseph Gignoux, when economists in government service were still rare.

-France in 1931 was unaffected by the world economic crisis.
+France in 1931 was mostly unaffected by the world economic crisis.
 Laval declared on embarking for the United States on 16 October 1931, "France remained healthy thanks to work and savings".
-Agriculture, small industry and protectionism were the bases of France's economy.
-With a conservative policy of contained wages and limited social services, France had accumulated the largest gold reserves in the world after the United States.
+Agriculture, small industry, and protectionism were the bases of France's economy.
+With a conservative policy of contained wages and limited social services — and with its colonies — France had accumulated the largest gold reserves in the world after the United States.
 France reaped the benefit of devaluation of the franc that had been orchestrated by Poincaré, which made French products competitive on the world market.
 In all of France, only 12,000 people were recorded as unemployed.

 Laval and his cabinet considered the economy and gold reserves as means to diplomatic ends.
 Laval left to visit London; Berlin; and Washington, DC.
-He attended conferences on the world crisis, war reparations and debt, disarmament and the gold standard.
+He attended conferences on the world crisis, World War I reparations and debt, disarmament and the gold standard.